John Aguiar

-John Aguiar is an Indian Konkani poet, writer, songwriter and journalist whose songs have been broadcast over the All India Radio network, mainly in Goa and on CDs.
+John Aguiar is an Indian Konkani poet, writer, lyricist and journalist.
+His songs have been broadcast over the All India Radio network, mainly in Goa and on CDs.

 Personal life

-Professionally, Aguiar is an officer with the Government of Goa's Department of Information and Publicity.
+Professionally, Aguiar was an officer with the Government of Goa's Department of Information and Publicity.
 He has been a journalist since his college days, associated with newspapers such as O Heraldo, West Coast Times, and others.

+He was also Honorary Company Commander of Home Guards at Panaji and is listed in Vandana Seth”s book, 200 famous persons of Goa.

 Career

 Music

 His song Viva Carnival, musically composed and sung by Mukesh Ghatwal was chosen as the Goa carnival theme song in the year 2012.
 In November 2011, he was a contributor to 'Swatantra Goa', a patriotic album consisting five Konkani and three Marathi songs produced by Buyao Theatres Goem.

 Aguiar wrote a bhakti geet (devotional hymn) on Lord Ganesha which was also composed and music arranged and sung by Mukesh Ghatwal, a first of its kind in Konkani language.

 Apart from All India Radio, his songs are in popular on CDs like Valley of Colorz, Ek Natem, Buyao Rocks so also devotional CDs like Grateful to Jesus and Hey, Damodara by well-known music composer Siddhnath Buyao.
 One of his songs is on Lord Damodar, the popular deity of Margao in South Goa, a single solo was composed by Dilip Vaze and sung by Samiksha Bhobe.

 He has been on the cast of the film Planning Devachem, which had its premier in January 2018 in Margao, Goa.